UKCloud/documentation/articles/cloud-storage/cs-how-install-geodrive2-client.md

 12. The rest of the fields on the *Settings* page enable you to configure the root directory, encryption and compression settings.

+    If not already selected, make sure to select the **Write all files and folders in lower case** check box.

     > [!TIP]
-    > Configure these fields appropriately for your environment, or accept the defaults.
+    > Configure the remaining fields appropriately for your environment, or accept the defaults.
 We suggest you give the root directory a friendlier name, so that you can more easily identify it.

     ![Settings page](images/cs-ecs-installtion-step-three.png)